mitmproxy/mitmproxy/docs/features/passthrough.rst

 There are two important quirks to consider:

-- **In transparent mode, the ignore pattern is matched against the IP.** While we usually infer the hostname from the Host header if the :option:`--host` argument is passed to mitmproxy, we do not have access to this information before the SSL handshake.
+- **In transparent mode, the ignore pattern is matched against the IP and ClientHello SNI host.** While we usually infer the hostname from the Host header if the :option:`--host` argument is passed to mitmproxy, we do not have access to this information before the SSL handshake.
+If the client uses SNI however, then we treat the SNI host as an ignore target.
 - In regular mode, explicit HTTP requests are never ignored. [#explicithttp]_ The ignore pattern is applied on CONNECT requests, which initiate HTTPS or clear-text WebSocket connections.